binaryage/firequery/index.md

 ## Features

-### FireQuery is a Firefox addon integrated with Firebug
+### FireQuery is a Firefox extension integrated with Firebug

 * jQuery expressions are intelligently presented in Firebug Console and DOM inspector
 * attached jQuery datas are first class citizens